 DataNucleus jars make use of a plugin mechanism, whereby they have a file plugin.xml that defines capabilities of each jar.
-Attempting to "merge" the DataNucleus jars can result in problems, and people are advised to not do this, or if they really want to then use something like one-jar.
+Attempting to "merge" the DataNucleus jars (without merging plugin.xml and MANIFEST.MF) can result in problems and people are advised to not do this, or if they really want to then use something like one-jar.

-JPA Tutorial (v5.1)
+JPA Tutorial (v5.2)